trustmark-2005-ltd/TrustMark-Schemes-Integration/README.md

 The business data should be self explanatory.

-Trades data includes just the current active trades for the business with the `tradeCode` a value from the TrustMark data dictionary https://www.trustmark.org.uk/ourservices/data-warehouse/data-dictionary and the `certificateId` an optional value to provide the Registered Certificate Id for that trade.
+Trades data includes just the current active trades for the business with the `tradeCode` a value from the TrustMark data dictionary https://www.trustmark.org.uk/ourservices/data-warehouse/data-dictionary and the `certificateId` an optional value to provide the Registered Certificate Id for that trade (this includes any relevant regsitration or certification associated with the trade such as Gas Safe Registration No / MCS / PAS).

 As part of the header for the body: